Low Cost Semi- Retro Bedroom Studio

 The unbearable shrieking pain of newly mown grass

-A fantastic world easily entered, impossible to leave
+A fantastic world easily entered

 I should not ask where the doorway is, and yet